PoisotLab/ms_network_prediction/manuscript.md

 The additional layer of information brought by interaction strength to the underlying network topology is an important one.
-Indeed, knowing the distribution of interaction strength within a network informs on its stability [@Neutel2002StaReaa, @Ruiter1995EnePat], influences on the ecosystemic functions [@Duffy2002BioEco, @Montoya2003FooWeb] and our potential to improve on the development of multispecies models [@Wootton2005MeaInt].
-Seeing interaction strength within a network as energy fluxes could also possibly lead to its integration within a the Biodiversity-Ecosystem Functioning (BEF) framework, which could in return further improve even our understanding of community dynamics and ecosystem functioning [@Barnes2018EneFlu].
+Indeed, knowing the distribution of interaction strength within a network informs on its stability [@Neutel2002StaReaa; @Ruiter1995EnePat], influences on ecosystem functions [@Duffy2002BioEco, @Montoya2003FooWeb] and our potential to improve on the development of multispecies models [@Wootton2005MeaInt].
+Seeing interaction strength within a network as energy fluxes could also possibly lead to its integration within the Biodiversity-Ecosystem Functioning (BEF) framework, which could in return further improve even our understanding of community dynamics and ecosystem functioning [@Barnes2018EneFlu].